Faithless singer Maxi Jazz has died, aged 65

 In 1995, Jazz formed Faithless with Rollo and Sister Bliss, releasing their debut album ‘Reverence’ in 1996.
 Its follow-up, 1998’s ‘Sunday 8pm’, went on to be nominated for the Mercury Music Prize, while it also spawned the hit single ‘God Is A DJ’ and earned the group a nomination for the BRIT Award for Best British Dance Act in 1999.

-In 2002, the trio headlined Glastonbury’s iconic Pyramid Stage off the back of their third album ‘Outrospective’, which was released a year prior.
+In 2002, the trio gave a legendary performance on Glastonbury’s iconic Pyramid Stage off the back of their third album ‘Outrospective’, which was released a year prior.
 Their cultural force was proved once again in 2005 when the group’s greatest hits album ‘Forever Faithless’ went four times platinum and became the best-selling dance album of 2005.

 Their power remained high afterwards, with the band headlining California’s Coachella Festival in 2017 and collaborating with the likes of Cat Power and The Cure’s Robert Smith on their fifth album, ‘To All New Arrivals’.
 In 2020, after a seven-year break, they returned with their seventh record, ‘All Blessed’.